mesg-foundation/engine/README.md

 We have a common place to post all community-developed Services and Applications.
 Check out the [curated list of Awesome Services and Applications](https://github.com/mesg-foundation/awesome) to participate.

-Alternatively, you can also check out [https://mesg.tech/marketplace](https://mesg.tech/marketplace).
+Alternatively, you can also check out the [https://mesg.com/marketplace](Marketplace).

 # Roadmap